christiantillich/syberiaReports/README.md

 # Internals

-## Environments and Saving.
+## Environments and Saving

 A quick note on the inner-workings.
 The function `make_report_env` is responsible for establishing an environment named `.ReportEnv`, as well as several sub-environments.
 Everything relevant to the report is kept here, including the list that specifies how to construct the report, the individual functions, and the functions used for testing.
 Setting the options `syberiaReports.library` and `syberiaReports.tests` in your `.Rprofile` will determine where reporting functions and test functions are drawn from.

-## Writing syberiaReports Functions.
+## Writing syberiaReports Functions

 `syberiaReports` functions have some special requirements.
 First, every function must contain a parameter called `location`.
 The parameter takes in a string that represents where in the report the output of the function will be stored.
 E.g. `location = 'scores$auc'` writes the output to `report$scores$auc`.
 The function that actually takes a location and writes the output to that location is `add_element`, and every function should append results to the report object using it (although I suppose you you can parse it all manually if you really want to).

-## Writing syberiaReports Tests.
+## Writing syberiaReports Tests

 `syberiaReports` tests also have some special requirements.
 First, they must be functions.
-Second, they must have the same name as the function they're testing.
+Second, they cannot have the same name as the function they're testing (doing so will likely cause some heavy recursion problems).
 Third, errors must be raised via the `testthat::expect_` functions, otherwise error messages reported may not be helpful.